The Parametrised Complexity of Counting Small Sub-Hypergraphs: Technical overview

+In the next two sections we describe how we instantiate \cref{lem:monotonicity_intro} to the hypergraph motif parameters $\#\subs{\scH}{\star}$ and $\#\indsubs{\scH}{\star}$ and obtain the first crucial step in our lower bounds.

-Further, observe that the reduction from $\hyperME(\Gamma)$ to $\homsprob(\scH_\Gamma)$ is trivial: by \cref{eq:zeta_gamma_intro}, $\zeta_\gamma(G)$ reduces to evaluating $\#\homs{H}{G}$ for every $H \in \supp(\gamma)$.
-The non-trivial direction is the other one, that is, the reduction from $\homsprob(\scH_\Gamma)$ to $\hyperME(\Gamma)$.
-To perform this reduction we rely on ``Dedekind Interpolation'', an abstract method for isolating terms in finite linear combinations of semigroup\footnote{Recall that a semigroup consists of a set and an associative operation on said set.
+We conclude with a technical discussion on the proof of \cref{lem:monotonicity_intro}.
+First, the reduction from $\hyperME(\Gamma)$ to $\homsprob(\scH_\Gamma)$ is easy, as by \cref{eq:zeta_gamma}, $\zeta_\gamma(G)$ reduces to evaluating $\#\homs{H}{G}$ for every $H \in \supp(\gamma)$.
+The non-trivial direction is the reduction from $\homsprob(\scH_\Gamma)$ to $\hyperME(\Gamma)$.
+We rely on ``Dedekind Interpolation'', an abstract method for isolating terms in finite linear combinations of semigroup\footnote{Recall that a semigroup consists of a set and an associative operation on said set.
 In contrast to groups, the existence of neutral and inverse elements is not necessary.} homomorphisms introduced by Bressan, Lanzinger, and Roth~\cite{BLR23}.
 Here we state a simplified version of the method, and defer the full version to \cref{sub:homsprob}.